BehaviorTree/BehaviorTree.CPP/docs/BT_basics.md

 !!!
 Note
     The word __tick__ will be often used as a *verb* (to tick / to be ticked) and it means

-    "To invoke the callback `tick()` called of a `TreeNode`".
+    "To invoke the callback `tick()` of a `TreeNode`".

-Then a `TreeNode` is ticked, it returns a `NodeStatus` that can be either:
+When a `TreeNode` is ticked, it returns a `NodeStatus` that can be either:

 - __SUCCESS__
 - __FAILURE__
 - __RUNNING__
-- __IDLE__

-The first two, as their names suggest, inform their parent that their operation was a success or a failure.
+The first two, as their names suggests, inform their parent that their operation was a success or a failure.

-RUNNING is returned by asynchronous nodes when their execution is not completed and they needs more time to return a valid result.
+RUNNING is returned by __asynchronous__ nodes when their execution is not completed and they needs more time to return a valid result.

-This C++ library provides also the status __IDLE__; it means that the node is ready to start.
+__Asynchronous nodes can be halted__.

-The result of a node is propagated back to its parent, that will decide which child should be ticked next or will return a result to its own parent.
+The result of a node is propagated back to its parent, that will decide which child should be ticked next or may return a result to its own parent.

 ## Types of nodes